Marine Commandos: Special Forces School

-The first step for any commando in Lebanon is at the Special Forces School, where those looking to join any of the Special Forces units receive their first training.
+The first step for any commando in Lebanon is at the Lebanese Army Special Forces School, where those looking to join any of the Special Forces units receive their first training.
 The school is responsible for preparing those members through special fundamental courses.
 At the end, the graduates join their units where they will perform (in addition to their usual tasks) what they have learned during the courses.